evandelaney/Appium-BDD/.github/README.md

 Write a simple Gherkin feature for a Login Screen.
 Three scenarios: (1) tapping login without username and password fails, (2) usernames are validated as emails regex, and (3) passwords must have 8 characters and one must be a number.

 As the code is written to satisfy these scenarios, TDD should be used to build out a comprehensive suite of unit tests.

-## Side Note
-The Appium `getAttribute` code is the weakest part of this proof of concept.
-I think `WebElement.kt` needs improvement.